 The Mix patch is where you'll set the color.
 To do this, you'll need to change the data type to Color, by clicking the dropdown menu at the bottom of the patch.

 To add the color, click the colored box at the top of the **Mix** patch and choose a color from the menu.

 In the example below we've transformed the stars, using the SDF Rotation patch and the Loop Animation patch:

 As a result, the stars will rotate slightly as they fall:

-Spark AR Studio has a selection of SDF Operation patches.
+Meta Spark Studio has a selection of SDF Operation patches.